-Asking if anyone has an injury before class starts and then advise participant accordingly to taken
+Asking if anyone has an injury before class starts and then advise participant accordingly to taken care is good practice.

 Avoiding excessive stretching and exercises such as press-ups on the knuckles or hitting heavy bags; the joints of children are still developing and can be damaged by these exercises.